 And here’s how to fix it:

-This stunning home is ideal for those that want mid-century modern design elements but also upgraded finishes.
+This stunning home is ideal for those who want mid-century modern design elements but also upgraded finishes.

 Leave out the basics